havadank/MyBachelor/README.md

 Also make sure the ip of the robot and the tcp server is correct in the launchfiles.

-If something is missing, dont hesitate to contact me at havar@dankel.com
+If something is missing, don't hesitate to contact me at havar@dankel.com

 # Force python3
-If by chance your project doesn't automatically select the propper python version, one thing to try is modifying the package.xml for the package, as well as specifying python version in any script that is executable.
-The shebang (**#!/bin/bash** or **#!/usr/bin/env** to give examples of shebangs) in ros should usually be **#!/usr/bin/env python**
+If by chance your project doesn't automatically select the propper python version, one thing to try is modifying the package.xml for the package, as well as specifying which python version to use in any script that is executable.
+The shebang (`#!/bin/bash` or `#!/usr/bin/env python` are examples of shebangs) in ROS should usually *(always)* be `#!/usr/bin/env python` according to the ROS wiki.

 On the ROS-TCP-Endpoint package I had issues relating to the python version.
-In my case I had to change the shebang in *~/catkin_ws/src/ROS-TCP-Endpoint/src/ros_tcp_endpoint/default_server_endpoint.py* to **#!/usr/bin/env python3**, effectively forcing the interpreter to run python3 instead of python2.
-This is **NOT** the recommended way of doing it, as the ros configuration should automatically use the correct python version if configured propperly, but might be usefull none the less.
+In my case I had to change the shebang in `~/catkin_ws/src/ROS-TCP-Endpoint/src/ros_tcp_endpoint/default_server_endpoint.py` to be `#!/usr/bin/env python3`, effectively forcing the interpreter to run python3 instead of python2.
+This is **NOT** the recommended way of doing it, as ROS should automatically use the correct python version if configured correctly, but might be usefull none the less.

 You should probably also alter the package.xml to make sure ROS knows to use python3.
 This is done by altering a few lines.
 Line 1 to 5 should look like: